 As Research and Evaluation Worker, you will work with Voluntary and Community Sector Organisations (VCSO) across Greater Manchester to develop research capacity within their teams, to raise awareness of cancer screening programmes and increase uptake.
 You will co-produce your work with VCSO stakeholders and Cancer Champions

 - You will map existing cancer research activity to develop a ‘best practice’ repository.
 This will also include research activity across social movements and community development approaches.

-- You will support other partners in the multi-strand GM Cancer Screening and Engagement Programme to develop their own metrics and Key Performance Indicators to demonstrate impact.
+- You will support other partners in the multi-strand GM Answer Cancer Programme to develop their own metrics and Key Performance Indicators to demonstrate impact.
 This will include the Cancer Champion workstream, the BME and Equalities Workstream and the Grants Workstream

 - You will support the development of a ‘How to’ guide around evaluation and impact for Cancer Champions, including developing online resources and toolkits and train the trainer approaches

 - You do not need to be an ‘expert’ around cancer screening as full training will begiven, although knowledge and experience is a definite advantage.
 More important isyour general evaluation, quality improvement and research skills, your creativity andyour ability to provide leadership and support to VCSOs.

 - You will help the Programme to understand ‘what works’, measure ‘what works’ and do more of ‘what works’